Celiac Disease in Illinois

 Ready to Consult a GI Physician?Find a Provider

 What is celiac disease?

 Celiac disease is an immune disease that can affect your body after you consume gluten products.
 Gluten is the name of a protein found in many grains.
 If gluten passes through the small bowel of an affected person, it prompts an immune reaction.
 As this occurs, over time, this immune reaction might injure the small intestine lining and hinder the digestive system from absorbing other critical nutrients.

 Celiac disorder is an inherited disease seen particularly in those of Caucasian ancestry.
 Celiac disease is the most common inherited condition in Europe.
 Certain research demonstrates that 1 out of about 133 individuals in the U.S. has the issue.
-To learn more regarding care for celiac disease in Chicago, IL, Peoria, IL, or Bloomington, IL, and solutions to correctly manage it and allow you to live your life in the best way, get in touch with GI Alliance of Illinois and arrange an appointment with our expert GI providers.
+To learn more regarding care for celiac disease in Chicago, IL, Peoria, IL, or Normal, IL, and solutions to correctly manage it and allow you to live your life in the best way, get in touch with GI Alliance of Illinois and arrange an appointment with our expert GI providers.

 What are the common symptoms of celiac disease?

 The indicators associated with celiac disease can differ and be specific to every person.
 Due to the amount of fluctuation in symptoms, it might be tricky to figure out if you are experiencing celiac disease.
 Certain patients in Illinois experience celiac disease as a young person, but some can start to have signs as an adult.
 The condition might fluctuate a great deal between young people and adults.

 Some of the markers of this condition include:

 - Unexplained weight loss